 Another fun thing about making your cake pops with the Babycakes machine is that you can easily add/inject a filling into the cake pops!
 We’ve only used frosting (because we love frosting) but I’m sure you could put lots of other yummy fillings in.

 Also, check out this fantastic video from Ahh’s Cakes where she uses the Babycakes Cake Pop Maker and goes through every step – it’s about ten minutes long and very helpful.
 She appears to be using one of the Pancake Pens to dispense her batter.
-I also found a demo video on AllRecipes.
-It’s a bit fast (and dark) but might be helpful.

 Make sure to check out this post for tips, advice, idea and resources for dipping and decorating your cake pops and thoughts on some common cake pop challenges such as getting the chocolate smooth, preventing the chocolate from cracking and getting the cake pops to stay on their sticks.

-BABYCAKES CAKE POP MAKER
+CHOCOLATE CAKE POP MAKER RECIPE

 Babycakes Chocolate Cake Pops